Exoplanets: Habitable planets beyond the Solar System?

 The size of the planet turns out to be crucial.
 Ideally, habitable planets are slightly larger to ten times the size of Earth.
 These are the so-called super-Earths.

 A super-Earth is large, so there is a greater chance that it has not lost its internal heat (small planets cool quickly).
 Thanks to the internal heat, the chance of a dynamic interior and therefore plate tectonics is greater.
-A super-Earth is also heavy.
-Due to this gravity, the planet holds on well to its atmosphere.
+A super-Earth is also heavy and holds on well to its atmosphere.
 On small, light planets, the atmosphere escapes to space easier.
-Moreover, major climate disasters or meteorite impacts have less impact on a larger than on a smaller planet.
+Major climate disasters or meteorite impacts have less impact on a larger than on a smaller planet.

 On super-Earths, life has better chances.